zakgilbert/template/essays/designPatterns.md

 I’m starting to think that teaching computer science might be more challenging than actual programming.
 I think a lot of people would disagree because the existence of design patterns.
 Luckily there are is a vast ocean of design patterns out there to choose from.
 For me when I have so many choices its really hard, and if you pick the wrong design pattern it would be extremely counter productive(you’d have to start over.)
 So I think the most important thing to take away from this lesson is to be aware of the popular designs,  and create something that works specifically for your program but resembles a pattern that already exists.

-And remember, trying to wue a stubborn elephant while wrestling an 800 gorilla, is best done as a team.
+And remember, trying to woo a stubborn elephant while wrestling an 800 gorilla, is best done as a team.